TheVirtuoid/FunWithJavaScript-Public/games/hold-that-tower/design.md

 A game where a player defends a tower from waves of enemies by upgrading their offensive and defensive capabilities.

-## Game Play Summary
+## Game Play

+1. The player clicks upon New Game
+   - Playing field is displayed
+   - Statistics table is displayed
+   - Set all the defaults.
+2. The player clicks Start Round
-1. A wave of enemies approaches the tower.
-When they reach the tower, the deal damage to it.
+   - A wave of enemies is generated.
-2. The player shoots the enemies from a gun on top of the tower, placed in the middle of the playing field.
+   - The player can shoot the enemies with a gun mounted on top of the tower.
-3. A round ends when all enemies for that round are defeated or the tower is destroyed.
+   - The player can upgrade their tower, runners, and guns during the round.
-4. During the round, when an enemy is defeated, a prize is dropped.
-A 'runner' from the tower collects the prize and brings it back to the tower.
+   - When an enemy is defeated, a prize is dropped (maybe)
+   - A runner is sent from the tower to collect the prize and bring it back to the tower.
+   - If the runner is destroyed, it drops the prize.
+   - If the runner makes it to the tower, the prize is added to the player's score.
+   - If an enemy reaches the tower, it deals damage to the tower.
+The enemy is destroyed, but does not drop a prize
+3. The round ends
+    - If the When all enemies are defeated, or
+    - When the tower is destroyed.
+At this point, the game is over.
-5. The prizes allow the player to upgrade their gun, tower, or runners.
+4. The player can choose to use points to upgrade tower, guns, or runners.
-6. After the round is over, the player is presented with three cards that can also upgrade their gun, tower, or runners.
-7. The object is to survive as many waves as possible, upgrading the tower and its defenses along the way.
+5. Repeat steps 2 to 4 until the player chooses to end the game or the tower is destroyed.

 ## The Playing Field